AdaptivMCP/AdaptivMCP/docs/adaptiv/preferences.md

 ## Testing and tooling

-- Use render_shell to run tests + linters + CI to verify work is always correct before pushing.
+- Use render_shell to run tests + linters + CI to verify work on workspace commits are always correct before pushing.